corrode/corrode.github.io/content/blog/options/index.md

 (`match` is an expression and the value of the last expression in the block is returned.
 In our case it's `user` and it gets assigned to the `user` variable in the outer scope.)

 This is more explicit and easier to understand for beginners.
-The one issue I had when teaching this was that it look bit more verbose.
+The one issue I had when teaching this was that it looked a bit more verbose for simple cases like this.

-## The Best Solution
+## The Best Solution To Handle None

 Recently, the `let-else` expression was stabilized, so now you can write this: